the1lab/1lab/src/Cat/Internal/Functor/Outer.lagda.md

   Internal-hom-from x = outf where
 ```

-Recall that defining an outer functor on $\ica{C}$ requires choosing
+Recall that defining an outer functor on $\ica{C}$ requires choosing an
-some $P : \cC$ that will play the role of the total space; for
+object $P : \cC$ to play the role of total space.
+For the outer functor
-hom functor, this ought to be the object of all morphisms with domain
+corresponding to a Hom-functor, this ought to be the object of morphisms
-$x$.
-We can encode this internally with the following pullback:
+with domain $x$.
+We can encode this internally with the following
+pullback:

 ~~~{.quiver}
 \begin{tikzcd}